-- Press and hold the cruise control lever up (1) or down (3) until the desired speed has been reached. - ▶ Release the cruise control lever.
+- Press and hold the cruise control lever up 1 or down 3 until the desired speed has been reached.

+- ► Release the cruise control lever.

 The current speed is stored.

-The display shows the tored speed. - Cruise control is not deactivated if you depress the accelerator pedal.
+The display shows the Symbol and the stored speed.

+1 Cruise control is not deactivated if you depress the accelerator pedal.
 If you accelerate briefly to overtake, for example, cruise control resumes the vehicle's speed to the last speed stored after you have finished overtaking.